Tomasgre/sdp-sp3-2022-repo-code/Session-07/talk.md

 - **Compare With**:

-  - **Factory Object** (not exactly a design pattern) is similar to Factory Method, but the method that creates objects is moved into a separate object.
+  - **Factory Object** (not exactly a design pattern) is similar to Factory Method, but the method that creates objects is moved into a separate class.
 E.g. KnifeFactory, BudgetKnifeFactory, LuxuryKnifeFactory.

   - This is appropriate if there are several classes that need to create the objects.

   - **Abstract Factory** pattern: A Factory object with one or more create methods, for several different kinds of related objects: a "product family".
 (E.g. create parts of a car.)
 Different product families are handled by different subclasses of the abstract factory base class.
 (E.g. FordFactory, HondaFactory.)

-  - **Builder pattern**: Don't create objects in a single factory method.
-Instead use multiple methods (in a separate Builder object) to construct an object step-by-step, and when finished, call a "build" method to produce the object.
+  - **Builder pattern**: Use a separate Builder object (like Factory object), but don't create objects in a single method.
+Instead, multiple methods can be called to construct parts of an object; and when finished, a "build" method will create and return the object.
+Normally the creation process is handled by a Director object.

 # Structural Patterns